-Jenson says that on the first morning, right after your little one wakes up, you should change whatever diaper they're wearing - and have them help by bidding it "bye-bye".
+Jenson says that on the first morning, right after your little one wakes up, you should change whatever nappy they're wearing - and have them help by bidding it "bye-bye".

 Then, change your child into an oversized t-shirt and explain that they won't be using diapers any longer - and if they do need the bathroom, they should use the potty instead.

-During breakfast, make sure that your toddler has an extra drink with their food - and, afterwards, accompany them to the toilet in the hopes the they'll be willing to give it a try.
+During breakfast, make sure that your toddler has an extra drink with their food - and, afterward, accompany them to the toilet in the hopes that they'll be willing to give it a try.

 The trick, according to Jenson, is to make sure that you've constantly got plenty of liquids nearby (like a sip cup filled with water) and taking them to the toilet every 15 minutes throughout the day.

 After dinner, all liquids and snacks should be cut off - with one final trip to the bathroom before bed.